dfinity/portal/how-it-works/3_governance/00_tokenomics.subpage.md

 ### The ICP utility token

 The Internet Computer (IC) makes use of a utility token called ICP.
-This token is used for the following functions on the platform: First, any ICP holder can participate in the governance of the IC by staking ICP in order to vote on proposals and earn voting rewards.
-Second, you can transform ICP into cycles, which are used as fuel for computation.
-Third, ICP tokens are used to pay the entities who provide compute capacity by operating node machines.
-Last but not least, ICP can be used in order to participate in token swaps of decentralized autonomous organizations (DAOs) on the IC.
-We will elaborate on these four use cases in the following.
-In addition to the aforementioned platform use cases, ICP can also be used as a medium of exchange, i.e., to pay for goods and services like NFTs, subscriptions, etc.
+This token is used as follows in the protocol: First, any ICP holder can participate in the governance of the IC by staking ICP and then vote on or submit governance proposals and earn voting rewards.
+Second, ICP can be transformed into cycles and pay for Internet Computer resources.
+Third, ICP tokens are used to renumerate node providers who operate node machines running the Internet Computer protocol.
+Last but not least, ICP can be used to participate in token swaps of decentralized autonomous organizations (DAOs) on the IC.
+These four protocol use cases are eloborated on in the following.
+However, ICP can of course also be used as a medium of exchange to pay for goods and services such as NFTs, subscriptions, etc.

 ### Governance and voting rewards